wp-plugins/participants-database/readme.txt

 **Searching and Sorting The List**

-You can activate list searching and/or sorting for your users with tese attributes: `[pdb_list search="true"]` or `[pdb_list sort="true"]` These attributes will enable a search form and/or sort form displayed above the list.
+You can activate list searching and/or sorting for your users with these attributes: `[pdb_list search=true]` or `[pdb_list sort=true]` These attributes will enable a search form and/or sort form displayed above the list.
 The user can select which field they want to search through a dropdown and type in a search term.
 Only fields that are displayed can be searched.
 For sorting, the fields offered for sorting must be checked as "sortable" and also be present in the list display.

 There are two search modes for the list: strict or not strict.
 If the "Strict User Searching" setting (this is in the plugin settings) is checked, the search term must match *exactly* the whole contents of the field in order to be found.
 If unchecked, the search will show any records where any part of the searched field contains the search term.

 It's also possible to perform a "search" on the list with parameters in the URL.
 This would be handy if you wanted to create a link to the list that would only show certain results.
 For instance, if you wanted to make a link to the list that showed only results from the city of Phoenix you would add these variables to the URL:
 `?search_field=city&value=phoenix&submit=search`
-The URL must now include the 'submit' variable to perform the search when the link is opened.
+The URL must include the 'submit' variable to perform the search when the link is opened.
 Add that to the end of a link to the page where the `[pdb_list]` shortcode is (replace the '?' with a '&' if the '?' is already there), and it will only show records with a city value of 'phoenix.'
 This also means you can create your own search functionality, the primary limitation being you can only do this for one field at a time.

 Please note that user list searching, sorting and pagination will not work properly if there is more than one list on a page.
 The shortcode filtering and sorting will work as expected, however.